Margaret Lockwood: Later career

 Her subsequent long-running West End hits include an all-star production of Oscar Wilde's An Ideal Husband (1965–66, in which she played the villainous Mrs Cheveley), W. Somerset Maugham's Lady Frederick (1970), Relative Values (Noël Coward revival, 1973) and the thrillers Signpost to Murder (1962) and Double Edge (1975).

 In 1969 she starred as barrister Julia Stanford in the TV play Justice is a Woman.
-This inspired the Yorkshire Television series Justice, which ran for three seasons (39 episodes) from 1971 to 1974, and featured her real-life partner, John Stone, as fictional boyfriend Dr Ian Moody.
+This inspired the Yorkshire Television series Justice, which ran for three seasons (39 episodes) from 1971 to 1974, and featured her real-life partner John Stone as fictional boyfriend Dr Ian Moody.
 Lockwood's role as the feisty Harriet Peterson won her Best Actress Awards from the TV Times (1971) and The Sun (1973).
 In 1975, film director Bryan Forbes persuaded her out of an apparent retirement from feature films to play the role of the Stepmother in her last feature film The Slipper and the Rose.
 This film also included the final appearance of Edith Evans and one of the later appearances of Kenneth More.

 Her last professional appearance was as Queen Alexandra in Royce Ryton's stage play Motherdear (Ambassadors Theatre, 1980).

 Margaret Lockwood was appointed a Commander of the Order of the British Empire (CBE) in the 1981 New Year Honours.

-A Margaret Lockwood performance was apparently the inspiration for Sean Pertwees death scene in the 2002 film Dog Soldiers.
-When asked about this, he referred to the foul grimace her character Julia Stanford readily expressed in the TV play Justice Is a Woman.

 She was the subject on an episode of This Is Your Life in December 1963.
-She was a guest on the BBC radio show Desert Island Discs on 25 April 1951.
+She was a guest on the radio show Desert Island Discs on 25 April 1951.

-Personal life
+Personal life and death

-Lockwood married Rupert Leon in 1937 (divorced in 1950).
-She lived her final years in seclusion in Kingston upon Thames, dying on 15 July 1990 at the Cromwell Hospital, Kensington, London, from cirrhosis of the liver, aged 73.
+Lockwood married Rupert Leon whom she had met in her teens and secretly married in 1937 when she turned 21; they divorced in 1950.
+She lived her final years in seclusion in Kingston upon Thames, dying on 15 July 1990 at age 73 at the Cromwell Hospital from cirrhosis of the liver, though she was not a drinker.
 Her body was cremated at Putney Vale Crematorium.
 She was survived by her daughter, the actress Julia Lockwood (née Margaret Julia Leon, 1941–2019).